AntoineCheron/live-modeling-tool/Readme.md

 ### Back-end

 ## Next features that will be developed
-* Calibration of the simulation's mathematic model
 * Making simulation faster
 * Charts displaying matrices
+* Graph exportation
+* Calibration of the simulation's mathematic model

 More to come ...